 Yet under the New Testament (New Covenant) this festival will be fulfilled and celebrated by ALL nations every year in Jerusalem.

-The two elements that are interesting in Zachariah’s prophecy are:
+The two elements that are interesting in Zechariah’s prophecy are:

-The Tribulation followed by the return of the Messiah back to earth together with His redeemed ones, whom he took to be with Him to escape God’s judgement, are the major events that would usher the period of the fulfillment of this great festival.
+The Tribulation followed by the return of the Messiah back to earth together with His redeemed ones, whom He took to be with Him to escape God’s judgment, are the major events that will usher in the fulfillment of this great festival.

-No doubt that although Tabernacles is about the exodus from Egypt and the dwelling in booths during the long journey of Israel into their promised land, the bigger picture is the Kingdom of God on earth known as the Millennial Kingdom.
+No doubt that although Tabernacles is about the exodus from Egypt and dwelling in booths during the long journey of Israel into their promised land, the bigger picture is the Kingdom of God on earth known as the Millennial Kingdom, and when He will tabernacle with us in the New Heavens, New Earth, and New Jerusalem.
 The shift is made from our Tabernacles in the past to His Tabernacle among people in the future.

 This is why we read in the Book of Revelation the following: